Efuathesingingdeveloper/CLI_Music_Therapy/README.md

-# Musictherapy
+# MusicalBrain

-For this project I am going to built a Command Line Interface application that takes in the users mood and based off their mood which is picked from their main menu of moods.
-My program will give them a playlist reccommendation based on their mood.
-Then if the user wants more info about the song they can select the song and my program will tell them the artist and or genre.
+For this project I am going to built a Command Line Interface application based on the Genius API.
+The app  ask the user if they would like to use my app , then they can type in any artist and get a list of the songs by that artist then they can pick a song from the list and get the lyrics for that song in their browser!

 Things this application must do ==
 #Welcome the user
-#ask for their mood based on given options
+#ask if they want to use my app, ask for an artist, gives them suggestions
-#return a list of atleast 10 songs based on the mood they choose
+#returns a list of artist songs then the lyrics
-#show the artist of the songs as well as the genre